Logo

 Title: PRR "Modern Locomotives And Cars: 1939," Page 16

 Description: Here is page 16 of a 30-page booklet published by the Pennsylvania Railroad entitled "Modern Locomotives And Cars: 1939."
 Top Photo: PRR MP-54E3 Electric Passenger Coach #483.
 Bottom Photo: Long Island Rail Road MP-70 Double-Deck Electric Passenger Coach #1347.
-Both were built in the Altoona Car Shops.
+Both were built in the PRR's Altoona Car Shops.

 Photo Date: 7/1/1939 Upload Date: 7/11/2020 6:10:35 PM